-Missae pro Missa ("Masses for the Mass") is a worldwide effort to preserve the Traditional Latin Mass by means of the most powerful prayer on Earth: the Catholic Mass.
-By Pentecost Sunday 2023, we hope to have at least one million Masses requested or heard for this intention.
+Missae pro Missa ("Masses for the Mass") is a worldwide effort to preserve the Traditional Latin Mass by means of the most powerful prayer on Earth: the Catholic Mass itself.
+The first two campaigns were launched in February 2023 and June 2024, respectively, and gathered a spiritual bouquet of Masses and prayers for this intention from people around the world.

 In every Mass, Jesus offers Himself (Body, Blood, Soul and Divinity) to His Father in an act of perfect reparation, thanksgiving, adoration, and supplication, renewing the Offering He made on the Cross for these same intentions.
 Through the Mass, God's graces flow down to humanity through Jesus, and in a special way, these graces are applied to the intention for which the Mass is offered.